 Over the next few years, God gathered others around Robert & Helen and the church began in September 1999 with four families meeting in homes, with the first public Sunday meeting in July 2000.
 After renting halls for Sundays, the church moved into the Centre in 2010 and began to develop other activities, too.
 You can see the words ‘Living, Loving, Worshipping, Witnessing, Serving and Sending’ stitched into the banner hanging in the main hall, a banner made in faith before we even had a building to hang it in.

 As a registered charity (RCN 20047108, CHY 1446) we have a team of trustees supervising finances and governance.
-They are Pauline Hughes, Will Langrell and Nigel Snell.
+They are Pauline Hughes, Vicky Hughes, Trevor Hill and Seamus O’Callaghan

 We are linked together with a family of other churches and ministries across Ireland and the UK through Plumbline Ministries.
 Through these we enjoy leadership support and training, special joint events and a team of visiting speakers.